keybase/client/shared/README.md

-You can also edit `~/Library/Logs/Keybase.app.debug` on macOS, `$HOME/.cache/keybase.app.debug` on Linux, or `%localappdata%\Keybase\keybase.app.debug` on Windows (see `platform.desktop.js`) to add debugging keys.
+You can also edit `~/Library/Logs/Keybase.app.debug` on macOS, `$HOME/.cache/keybase.app.debug` on Linux, or `%localappdata%\Keybase\keybase.app.debug` on Windows (see `platform.desktop.js`) to add debug flags.
 In particular, you probably want
 ```json
 {
   "showDevTools": true